mubaraqwahab/thinkdev/src/decks/05-logical-operators.md

 <section>

-We learnt how to make decisions based&nbsp;on&nbsp;single&nbsp;conditions. {.h3}
+We learnt how to make decisions based&nbsp;on&nbsp;simple&nbsp;conditions. {.h3}

 </section>

 <section>

-But what if we have many conditions? {.h3}
+But what if we have complex conditions? {.h3}

 </section>